EclipsingLines/trackjammer-user-manual/sequencer/tracks-and-steps.md

 # Tracks & Steps

-Understanding tracks and steps is fundamental to using the Godot MIDI Sequencer effectively.
+Understanding tracks and steps is fundamental to using the {{ site.product_name }} effectively.
 These core concepts form the building blocks of every pattern and musical idea you'll create with the sequencer.

 ![Track and Step Visualization](docs/img/tracks-steps-visualization.jpg) *Visual representation of the 7-track system with step patterns of different lengths*